ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 end
 ```

-In the VagrantFile above I simply specified the type of base box with which each VM would be created, I ensure they used a private network and they get their ip address from the dhcp server.
+In the [VagrantFile](./Vagrantfile) I simply specified the type of base box with which each VM would be created, I ensure they used a private network and they get their ip address from the dhcp server.
 I also specified the name and hostname of each VM.

-Another thing I did was to hard code the host ssh port so that deal with the ssh clash that will happen from the jump, another reason I did this is so that the port doesn't conflict with other VMs I have on my laptop.
+Another thing I did was to hard code the host ssh port so that I deal with the ssh clash that will happen, from the jump, another reason I did this is so that the port doesn't conflict with other VMs I have on my laptop.

 To provision the VMs I ran the command